If you can't find the information you're looking for and still have questions, please do not hesitate to reach out to us. We're here to help.

 I missed the financial aid application deadline.
 Does this mean I cannot get financial aid?

-If you submit your financial aid application after the deadly, it is likely that you won’t receive your financial aid package with your admission letter.
+If you submit your financial aid application after the deadline, it is likely that you won’t receive your financial aid package with your admission letter.
 Keep in mind, late applications are considered on a case-by-case basis.
 It is important to note that some sources of financial aid are limited, so timely applications are encouraged.
 If you notice that you have missed the deadline, it is best to apply as soon as possible.
 Applying for financial aid has no bearing on your admission.

 I do not want to take all the loans which were offered to me.
 What should I do?